 Last Updated on

-Why I love it: This chai latte dry spice mix takes only a few minutes to make and doesn’t require any grinding of spices.
-Because all ingredients are dried the mix can be kept in a jar in the cabinet and is ready for use with a simple tea strainer anytime.
+This chai spice mix takes only a few minutes to make and doesn’t require any grinding of spices.
+Because all ingredients are dried, the mix can be kept in a jar in the cabinet and is ready for use with a simple tea strainer anytime.

-It’s very simple to make fresh at home and there are actually a number of different ways to do it.
+A chai latte is very simple to make fresh at home and there are actually a number of different ways to do it.
 You can make an “instant” version – a powder of ground spices, dried milk and sugar that you stir into hot water or milk.
-Alternatively you can make a chai concentrate by infusing brewed tea with your mix of spices and keep that in the fridge until you’re ready to use it and then just heat it with milk.
+Alternatively, you can make a chai concentrate by infusing brewed tea with your mix of spices and keep that in the fridge until you’re ready to use it and then just heat it with milk.

 - Add all spices to a mortar and crush very lightly with a pestle.